 The data crunchers at Statistics Canada have just released the latest numbers on how much graduates from various disciplines and degree programs earn on average on the job market.
-Because of the time involved in gathering the information over a relevant time period and then analysing the results, this wage report reflects earnings pre-COVID-19.
+Because of the time involved in gathering the information over a relevant time period and then analyzing the results, this wage report reflects earnings pre-COVID-19.

 With a new cohort of students entering higher education this fall – and many more people prolonging their studies as they wait for the economy and job market to start firing on all cylinders again, it can be beneficial to understand how well graduates from specific academic disciplines fared in the labour market prior to the pandemic.

-The earnings by degree report reveals a number of interesting findings.
+The earnings by degree report reveal a number of interesting findings.
 For example, the highest earners among bachelor’s degree graduates came from various engineering specialties.
 Six of the top 10 disciplines among men (and 7 of the top 10 disciplines among women) were in engineering.

 High-paying bachelor’s degrees

 Mining and mineral engineering graduates ranked first among men with $111,533 in median earnings five years after graduation, and second among women with $89,680.

 Graduates from chemical engineering were also highly compensated, landing 5th among male graduates ($89,637) and 3rd among female graduates ($82,193).

 Several non-engineering bachelor’s degrees also led to high-paying jobs.